open-access-policies/health-tech/_resilience_procedures/RES-PROC-006.md

 ### 2. Scope

-This plan applies to all personnel and covers the processes and resources needed to continue critical business functions identified in the Business Impact Analysis (BIA).
+This plan applies to all personnel and covers the processes and resources mandated to continue critical business functions identified in the Business Impact Analysis (BIA).

 ### 3. Overview